 As a psychotherapist, Banker explores the use of words to help release internal experiences and connect with others.
 Her early days of writing poetry and journaling morphed into composing introspective song lyrics that channel her insights and forge fruitful relationships with fans.
 Banker combines those compelling lyrics with traditional country instruments – acoustic guitar, dobro and banjo – and weaves them with the dirty, gritty buzz and spacey vibe of an electric guitar or lap steel.

-She translates that countrified indie rock musical vision to the live stage at Michigan-based venues like The Ark, Johnny’s Speakeasy, the Farmington Civic Theater, Mama's Coffeehouse, and Trinity House Theatre as well as the Ann Arbor Summer Festival, Nor East’r Music Festival, Harvest Gathering, Holler Fest and the Rosalie Sorrels Music Festival in Idaho.
+She translates that countrified indie rock musical vision to the live stage at Michigan-based venues like The Ark, Johnny’s Speakeasy, the Farmington Civic Theater, Mama's Coffeehouse, and Trinity House Theatre as well as the Ann Arbor Summer Festival, Nor East’r Music Festival, Harvest Gathering, Holler Fest, the Rosalie Sorrels Music Festival in Idaho, and Arts, Beats, & Eats.

 "Judy Banker is...a premier songwriter with universal appeal.
 A singular unique talent and stage presence...that is organic and soul-driven, Banker writes songs with a more creatively complex vision.
 Her new CD, Devils Never Cry, is a complete compendium of the twists and turns anyone might face, turned into a delightful and at times heart-weary mix of cautionary tales and tonics for the troops.
 Several of the songs on this could be considered classics."
 Pulp Magazine Online, Michael G. Nastos, 88.3 WCBN-FM Ann Arbor, Founding member & Recipient of Lifetime Achievement Award, Southeast Michigan Jazz Association